 Financial Benefits

-- $1,200 stipend to attend AGESW Pre-Dissertation Fellows Training at the 2023 GSA Annual Meeting
+- $1,200 stipend to attend AGESW Pre-Dissertation Fellows Training at 2024 GSA annual meeting

 - One-year memberships to AGESW and GSA organizations

-- Registration fee for the 2023 GSA Annual Meeting
+- Registration fee for the 2024 GSA Conference

 The Application